History

 Wrap Up

 At this point we have a fully functional nav menu with a dropdown sub menu that works in all major recent browsers.
-Check it out in demo #2.
+Check it out.

 All that’s left to do is style as wanted.
 And as mentioned before, you can add as many nested sub menus as you want.
-Check out the culmination of this tutorial in demo #3.
+Check out the culmination of this tutorial below.